smartcontractkit/broadcast-mirror/README.md

 The service expects `eth_sendRawTransaction` requests in standard JSON-RPC format.
 It will ignore any request that is not an HTTP POST with `"method":"eth_sendRawTransaction"`.
 The service can accept batched requests.

+Your request should include `chain_id` as a URL parameter, with the value set to the [chain id](https://chainlist.org/) of the network you are broadcasting transactions for.

 The service returns `HTTP 200` upon receipt of a properly formatted request and `HTTP 400` for all other invalid requests. `HTTP 401` is returned to unauthorized users.

 1. Run local development environment